hwsingh27/Breakfast-Serial/README.md

 __sys_write() and __sys_read() are implemented to link the system input/output commands with it. <br/><br/>

 ## Extra Credit
-1) "Help" feature was implemented correctly that shows the information about all the supported commands appear on the screen.
+1) "Help" feature was implemented correctly that shows the information about all the supported commands appear on the screen. <br/>
+2) The function with BACKSPACE key has been implementd and it works according the requirement. <br/>
-2) "Info" feature was not implemented due to some errors.
+3) "Info" feature was not implemented due to some errors. <br/>